SumoLogic/sumologic-documentation/docs/dashboards/dashboard-optimization.md

 ## Optimization icons

-The icon in the upper right corner of each Dashboard Panel shows the current optimization status of that Panel.
+The icon in the upper right corner of each dashboard panel shows the current optimization status of that panel.

 | Icon  | Description |
 |:--|:--|